sajibcse68/MyDailyLearn/javascript/redux/redux.md

 - An `action creator` is simply a JavaScript function that returns an action.
 In other words, action creators create objects that represent action events
 - `dispatch` method is what you use to dispatch actions to the Redux store

+#### Rules of Action Creator

+1. Action creators `must` return action objects
+2. Actions must have a type property
+3. Actions can optionally have a `payload`

 ```js
 const store = Redux.createStore(
   (state = {login: false}) => state